 Foods, drinks and medicines

 Chemicals in foods can get into the bloodstream, and then be breathed out from the lungs.
 Most people are familiar with the smell of garlic, spicy foods and alcoholic drinks on the breath of people who have recently eaten or drunk these.
-This type of bad breath is temporary and easily cured by not eating the food.
+This type is temporary and easily cured by not eating the food.

 Crash dieting or fasting